K-Dense-AI/claude-skills-mcp/docs/architecture.md

 # Architecture Guide

-This document provides detailed information about the internal architecture of the Claude Skills MCP Server.
+This document describes the internal architecture of the Claude Skills MCP Server v1.0.0, which uses a two-package design to solve the Cursor timeout issue while maintaining simple user experience.

 ## Overview

+The v1.0.0 system uses a **frontend-backend architecture** with two separate packages:

+- **Frontend** (`claude-skills-mcp`): Lightweight MCP proxy that starts instantly
+- **Backend** (`claude-skills-mcp-backend`): Heavy server with vector search and skill loading

-The server consists of five core components working together to provide intelligent skill discovery through the Model Context Protocol.
+The backend consists of five core components working together to provide intelligent skill discovery through the Model Context Protocol.

 ## Core Components